 The locals are very protective of the turtles, and volunteers ensure as many as possible make it to the sea, keeping them away from natural predators, and stray dogs.

 As if the turtles wasn’t enough, the region also boasts the chance to see Humpback Whales.
 Every year, the whales arrive in Panama’s tropical waters to mate and nurse their newborn calves.
 Boats take tours out to visit the whales throughout the season, offering a chance to see these spectacular creatures up-close.

-Mariato is a great place for birdwatching.
-Many of Panama’s rarest, and most colorful species are here, including various hummingbirds, macaws, warblers, and of course the Keel-billed Toucan.
-Nearby Coiba Island, is a UNESCO World Heritage Site.
 The island used to be a prison site and is now a national park.
-Since the prison closed, nature has reclaimed the island, while manta rays and hammerhead sharks patrol the nearby reefs.
+But, since the prison closed, nature has reclaimed the island, while manta rays and hammerhead sharks patrol the nearby reefs.